RACHELIgit/companys-employees-posts/README.md

 ## Overview

-The Company's Employees Project is a React-based open-source project designed to showcase employee details and the posts they create.
-This project fetches data from an external API to populate employee information and their respective posts.
+The Company's Employees Project is a React-based open-source project designed with a focus on clean architecture, responsiveness, and minimal design using Material-UI (MUI).
+It aims to showcase employee details and the posts they create by fetching data from an external API.

 ## What is Company's Employees post Project?